patrickml/event-horizon/docs/meteor/counter.md

   onData(null, EventHorizon.subscribe('counter'));
 })(Count);
 ```
-Well dam that was simple.
+Well dam, that was simple.
 All we needed to do was use a Tracker dependent composition function like `composeWithTracker` and pass in `EventHorizon.subscribe('counter')` Now when our store updates the component will as well!

 The best part is that you can use values from your store to update your meteor subscriptions and even queries.
 This is because they all use `Tracker`.
 Meaning we **don't** need to do something like `connect(mapStateToProps)(composeWithTacker(onPropsChange)(App))` like if you we're using Redux.

 Well there is only one thing left to do and that is create an entry file and let meteor do its thing!